manousos/glowing-waffle/README.md

-# requireReleaseDepsInPlugins
+# Glowing waffle

-Rule appended to the [Maven Enforcer plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin/) in order to ban SNAPSHOT dependencies of plugins.
+Collection of custom rules to be appended to the [Maven Enforcer plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin/).

 ## Description

-If any plugin in a pom declares a SNAPSHOT dependency, the rule logs it and makes the build to fail.

-Plugins in children modules are scanned too.

-The rule (actually the `enforce` Maven goal) is executed during the `validate` Maven phase, the same of the Maven Enforcer plugin.
+Rules (actually the `enforce` Maven goal) are executed during the `validate` Maven phase, the same of the Maven Enforcer plugin.

 ## Getting started

-Append this project dependency to the Maven Enforcer plugin, then add the rule `requireReleaseDepsInPlugins`.
+Append this project dependency to the Maven Enforcer plugin, then add any rule at will, like `requireReleaseDepsInPlugins`.
 The result looks as following:

 ```xml
 <plugin>